Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Related Work

-The principle of masked learning has demonstrated significant benefits beyond time-series analysis, notably in enhancing efficiency and precision in domains such as missing value imputation, computer vision, and natural language processing.
-For instance, in instance segmentation, DynaMask~\cite{Li23CVPR} dynamically selects the optimal mask resolution for each object proposal to balance detail and computational cost.
-Similarly, in long-context modeling for large language models, Trainable Dynamic Mask Sparse Attention~\cite{shi2025trainabledynamicmasksparse} employs content-aware dynamic masks to achieve adaptive sparsity, enabling efficient and fully differentiable long-sequence processing.
-Inspired by this general concept, recent advances in MTS representation learning have also begun to employ masking strategies to mitigate redundancy.
-Ti-MAE~\cite{li2023timaeselfsupervisedmaskedtime} utilizes masked autoencoding to align pretext tasks with forecasting, demonstrating the value of structured masking.
-For handling irregular sampling, specialized methods like PrimeNet~\cite{Chowdhury_Li_Zhang_Hong_Gupta_Shang_2023} implement density-aware masking, while TS-MVP~\cite{ZhongTS-MVPADMA} employs probability-based masking for multi-view alignment.
-Other methods, such as STCR~\cite{Lee24Access} and TS2Vec~\cite{Yue_Wang_Duan_Yang_Huang_Tong_Xu_2022}, incorporate random masking within contrastive learning frameworks.
-However, these methods in the MTS domain predominantly rely on static or predetermined masking policies that lack the adaptability to co-evolve with the learning process, hindering their ability to dynamically suppress evolving redundant patterns or prioritize cluster-salient features.
+\textbf{Masking Strategies for MTS Analysis.} The principle of masked learning demonstrates significant benefits across domains like computer vision and NLP, enhancing efficiency and precision.
+For instance, DynaMask~\cite{Li23CVPR} dynamically selects optimal mask resolution in instance segmentation, while Trainable Dynamic Mask Sparse Attention~\cite{shi2025trainabledynamicmasksparse} achieves adaptive sparsity for long-context modeling.
+Inspired by these advances, MTS representation learning has adopted masking to mitigate redundancy.
+Methods like Ti-MAE~\cite{li2023timaeselfsupervisedmaskedtime} use masked autoencoding for forecasting alignment, PrimeNet~\cite{Chowdhury_Li_Zhang_Hong_Gupta_Shang_2023} implements density-aware masking for irregular sampling, and TS-MVP~\cite{ZhongTS-MVPADMA} employs probability-based masking for multi-view alignment.
+Others including STCR~\cite{Lee24Access} and TS2Vec~\cite{Yue_Wang_Duan_Yang_Huang_Tong_Xu_2022} incorporate random masking in contrastive frameworks.
+However, these MTS methods predominantly rely on static or predetermined masking policies that lack adaptability to co-evolve with learning, hindering dynamic suppression of evolving redundant patterns or prioritization of cluster-salient features.